A modular vim configuration

 This install script creates backups of existing configuration files (e.g.,

 ~/.vimrc) and then creates symlinks to configuration files in

 Specialization for local machines

-I personally would like to have the same vim configuration on all my accounts.
+I personally would like to have the same vim configuration on all my user accounts.
 Still, on certain machines I would like to personalize and specialize the configuration.
-The following files are read if existent:
+The following files are sourced if existent:

 Example files are shipped with the repository.

 For consistent background colors you may change the background colors of your terminal program to the gruvbox black #1c1c1c.
 Otherwise regions of your terminal may appear in a saturated black (#000) rather than the gruvbox black.

 This vim configuration uses the well designed and popular gruvbox colorscheme.
 In case you use mutt as mail client and vim for composing mails then you may find my mutt gruvbox colorscheme interesting.

 Conditional plugin loading makes vim to fire up in 0.2 seconds on my machines.

 C and Python programming with NERDTree on the left with NERDtree git plugin and Tagbar on the right.
 Neomake shows an flake8 error on the cursorline at line 18 of utils/echorec.py.
 The tags file is automatically generated by gutentags and the current working directory of vim is automatically changed to the git root by rooter.
 A git diff indicated by plus, minus, and changed signs provided by signfiy.
 Indent detection by detectindent.